 KPN has described and implemented a Physical Security Policy.
-This policy meets the DPP's Security and Audit Requirements.
-This Physical Security Policy contains sensitive security information and is not available for the public.
+This policy meets the Security and Audit Requirements as specified in the DigiCert CP.
 An overview of the measures taken is described below.

 5.1.1 Site Location and Construction

 KPN's operations are conducted within a physically protected environment that deters, prevents, and detects unauthorized use of, access to, or disclosure of sensitive information and systems whether covert or overt.
 KPN also maintains disaster recovery facilities for its CA operations.
 KPN's disaster recovery facilities are protected by multiple tiers of physical security comparable to those of KPN's primary facility.